Henry Snaith: Awards and honours

 In 2012, Snaith was Institute of Physics Clifford Paterson Medal and Prize for "his important contributions to the field of excitonic solar cells".

 In 2014, Snaith was awarded the MRS Outstanding Young Investigator Award.
 He was awarded the Patterson Medal of the Institute of Physics in 2012, and named as one of Natures ten people who mattered in 2013.

 In 2015, Snaith was ranked number two on the list of The World's Most Influential Scientific Minds, a citation analysis identifying the scientists who have made the most significant impact within their respective field of study by the Intellectual Property (IP) and Science business of Thomson Reuters.
 In May 2016, he was awarded the EU-40 Materials Prize from the European Material Research Society.

 In October 2017, he was awarded the Institute of Physics James Joule Medal and Prize for the discovery and development of organic-inorganic metal-halide perovskite solar cells.
-In September 2020, he was awarded the prestigious Becquerel Prize in honour of his contributions to the use of perovskites as solar cells.
+In September 2020, he was awarded the Becquerel Prize in honour of his contributions to the use of perovskites as solar cells.